minecraft-cursed-legacy/Plasma/README.md

 ## Contributing

 Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as MCP or Pigeon) is **completely forbidden** without explicit permission from the owners of said mappings.
-Additionally, copying from the "BIN Mappings" plasma fork is forbidden due to its not being cleanroom.
+Additionally, copying from the "BIN Mappings" plasma fork is discouraged due to its not being cleanroom.

 When contributing remember to read the conventions (Conventions.md).